Adarshbotmaker/alex-userbot-/README.md

 The owner would not be responsible for any kind of bans due to the bot.
 FORK AT YOUR OWN RISK
 ⚙️ D E P L O Y I N G ⚙️
-DEPLOY TO HEROKU
+DEPLOY TO HEROKU -
-Deploy

 StringSession
-GenerateString
+GenerateString -

 - Click On Generate String
 - Then Click On Green Run Button.
 - Wait for a while then fill the details.
 - String will be saved in your Saved Message.